Flu Vaccination Clinics

 Who should get the seasonal flu vaccine?

-The CDC recommends annual vaccination against influenza for all persons aged six months and older, including all adults.
+Annual vaccination against influenza is recommended for all persons aged six months and older, including all adults.

 Dartmouth Health flu vaccination clinics